Eileen Guppy: Publications

 Guppy published her field work in 1924 under the title of A Composite Dyke from Eastern Iceland, which she formed while partnered with geologist Leonard Hawkes.
 She published two editions of Chemical Analysis of Igneous Rocks, Metamorphic Rocks and Minerals in 1931 and 1956.
 While working for the Director Sir John Flett, she made a significant contribution to the book The First Hundred Years of the Geological Survey of Great Britain, published in 1937.
-Her work listed the contributing staff on the British Geological Survey from 1835 to 1935.
+Her work listed the contributing staff on the Geological Survey Of Great Britain from 1835 to 1935.
+Which is now known as the British Geological Survey as of 1984.
 She published the book Rock Wool with James Phemister in 1945, with a second edition released in 1949.

 A Composite Dyke from Eastern Iceland

-Alongside her scientific partner Leonard Hawkes, Guppy composed a case study on the composite dykes of eastern Iceland in the year of 1924.
+Alongside her scientific partner Leonard Hawkes, Guppy composed a case study on the composite dykes in eastern Iceland in the year of 1924.
 Although Hawkes conducted the field work himself, Guppy played a crucial role in assisting and co-operating with deciphering the commonly occurring composite dykes in the tertiary plateau-basalt series of the respective area studied.
 The overruling findings are as follows: the exposed dyke is seen to be composed of basic and acidic rocks, as well as seven members - the dolerites alternating in the quartz-porphyries.
 The studied dyke is exposed in cliff-section, which is 2400 feet in vertical height at Hökulvikurgil, Breithdal.
 Guppy and Hawkes were also able to correctly decipher the sequence of intrusions in the composite dyke.
 Furthermore, analyses of the origin of quartz and felspar-xenocrysts in the dolerites were made in addition to the origins of the basic inclusions in the acidic rocks.